gourav-prateek-sharma/gourav-prateek-sharma.github.io/_pages/interests.md

 ---
 layout: archive
-title: "CV"
+title: "Interests"
-permalink: /cv/
+permalink: /interests/
 author_profile: true
 redirect_from:
-  - /resume
+  - /miscellaneous
 ---

 {% include base_path %}

-Badminton, Mindfullness and Yoga
+I like to play badminton when I have time.